UniMath/agda-unimath/src/foundation/invertible-maps.lagda.md

 also its retraction.
 Now, since equivalences have a contractible type of sections, a proof of invertibility of the underlying map `f` of an equivalence contracts to just a single homotopy `g ∘ f ~ id`, showing that a section `g` of `f` is also its retraction.
-As `g` is a section, composing from the left with `f` and canceling `f ∘ g` yields a loop `f ~ f`.
+As `g` is a section, composing on the left with `f` and canceling `f ∘ g` yields a loop `f ~ f`.
 By equivalence extensionality, this loop may be lifted to a loop on the entire equivalence.

 ```agda
 module _